 Small businesses (SMBs) in Nebraska form the backbone of the economy, nearly 100% of all employer businesses are small firms.
 Small business owners are attracted to the state's low cost of living, reputable universities, thriving professional community, and friendly locals.

 Have a look at these interesting statistics on Nebraska’s small businesses:

-- The five industries with the largest number of small businesses are:
+- Five industries claim the largest number of small businesses:

 - There are 412,587 small business employees that account for 49.5% of the state’s labor force.

-- Self-employed individuals who run their own incorporated businesses and have an average median income of $43,000.
-Those who run unincorporated businesses and have an average median income of $27,000.
+- Self-employed individuals who run their own incorporated businesses have an average median income of $43,000.
+Those who run unincorporated businesses have an average median income of $27,000.

 - To form a corporation in Nebraska, you need to file your Articles of Incorporation with the Secretary of State’s office.
 The filing fee is $60.

 - Nebraska has both a corporate income tax and a franchise tax known as the Corporation Occupation Tax.
 Traditional (C-type) corporations are taxed at two marginal rates: